• A

 Assessment

-Students’ final mark will be significantly influenced by timely attendance and active participation in class discussions/activities.
+Students’ final mark will be influenced by timely attendance and active participation in class discussions and activities.
+This mark is calculated throughout the semester

 Texts

-In Global Shakespeare, we will work with the Folger editions of Shakespeare’s works as our primary sources, as the plays are available online for free (without notation) at https://www.folger.edu.
-If desired, you may purchase the Folger edition of each play, but no purchase is required.
-Please do not use editions other than Folger, as there are significant variations (including line numbers) within other editions.
-All academic research articles (i.e. secondary sources) will be provided for free via Moodle.
+In Global Shakespeare, we work with the Folger editions of Shakespeare’s works as our primary sources, as these editions are available online for free (without notation) at: https://www.folger.edu.
+You may purchase the Folger notated digital edition of each play or a hard copy of the plays.
+Although you may read other editions to help in understanding the plays, please do not rely on other editions as primary texts, as there are significant variations between editions.
+The required secondary sources (i.e. academic research articles) will be provided for free via Moodle, but each students will also undertake additional individual research.

 Instructor(s)